- What is the Bernard Osher Foundation?

 Course fees are based on a charge of $5/course hour.
 For example, a 6-week course meeting for two hours per week is $60, and an 8-week course meeting for two hours per week is $80.
 Individual OLLI Talks (formerly Perks) 2-hour lectures are $10.
 Special programs are charged according to their unique costs.

 When you register online, you’ll be able to add your name to the waitlist if an OLLI class is full.
 If space becomes available, you’ll receive an email, and will have 48 hours to determine if you’d like to take that space.
 If you don’t, no additional action is needed as the automated system will offer the space to the next person on the waitlist.

 Are my membership and course fees refundable?

 If a course is canceled by OLLI, a course refund will be processed.
 Credit card refunds require 10 business days.

 Absolutely!
 Tuition assistance funding is available through the generosity of the Oltjenbruns Tuition Assistance fund and the Cathy Stawarski Osher Excellence Scholarship fund.
 If financial hardship is preventing you from taking OLLI courses, you’re encouraged to apply for tuition assistance.
-Please complete the Tuition Assistance Fund Application Form or contact the OLLI team at OLLI@colostate.edu if you have any questions.
+Please complete the online Tuition Assistance Fund Application Form or contact the OLLI team at OLLI@colostate.edu if you have any questions.

 Your ongoing support of our Osher Lifelong Learning Institute helps us reach our annual fundraising goals.
 With your tax-deductible contributions, we can enhance, grow and continue to create an engaging and thoughtful learning environment.
 Please consider making a generous online donation today.

 Yes, the OLLI office has several portable assistive-listing devices available that enhance the ability to hear the instructors using classroom microphones.
 Please stop by the office before class if you’d like to check out one of these devices as we have personal earphones available for your use.